CSCI-3308-CU-Boulder/3308SP21_section013_6/project/test_app_2/README.md

-##FUN FACT:
+##Fun Fact:
 Flask is smart: _Just_ saving the __init__.py file will tell it to rebuild the webapp.
-No nead to rebuild/restart the container.
-Neat!
+No nead to rebuild/restart the container. noice

 ###Build container and spin up the two containers after changes with:
     $ docker-compose up -d --build